ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Sprints paused : other work commitments/no new tasks (22.03.21-05.03.21)
 ___

 By this stage, we felt it was appropriate to pause the sprints.
 The rationale for this decision was twofold.
 First, we had a large database assignment due in for the Java unit, which took up a lot of our time.
 Second, there were a number of unfinished backlog items from the previous sprints which needed to be attended to before proceeding to the next sprint.
-These two reasons were, we felt, sufficient to warrant pausing the sprints before moving on to the next sprint.
+These reasons, we felt, were sufficient to warrant pausing the sprints before continuing onto the next one.
+The pause was a decision we took based on the situation we found ourselves in.
+It not only demonstrates the flexible nature of the agile methodology, but importantly, highlights that we understood it was important to complete uncompleted items.

-This was a decision we took based on the situation we found ourselves in - one which demonstrates the flexible nature of the methodology.
+Another important aspect of this 'pause' was that it enabled us to get stuck into the documentation.
+From early on, we realised the importance of working on the documentation continuously.
+This not only helped keep a record of what we had done, but also, helped focus our attention on where we were heading and what we needed to do.

-## Sprint 4 : User testing (05.03.21-12.04.21)
+## Sprint 4 : User testing and adding multiplayer functionality (05.03.21-12.04.21)
 ___